noderators/elastos-supernode-setup/README.md

         9. Choose **Show User SMTP Credentials**.
 Your SMTP credentials are shown on the screen.
 Copy these credentials and store them in a safe place.
 You can also choose **Download Credentials** to download a file that contains your credentials.
     - Update /data/elastos/metrics/conf/alertmanager.yml and change the values for "smtp_smarthost", "smtp_from", "smtp_auth_username" and "smtp_auth_password" to your own setting

-11. Now, start up your services
+10. Now, start up your services
     ```
-    sudo systemctl restart elastos-ela elastos-did elastos-token elastos-carrier-bootstrap elastos-metrics ioex-mainchain prometheus prometheus-node-exporter prometheus-pushgateway prometheus-alertmanager
+    sudo systemctl restart elastos-ela elastos-did elastos-token elastos-carrier-bootstrap elastos-metrics prometheus prometheus-node-exporter prometheus-pushgateway prometheus-alertmanager
     ```

-12. In case your mainchain node becomes inactive for whatever reason, please do the following to move to active status again
+11. In case your mainchain node becomes inactive for whatever reason, please do the following to move to active status again
     ```
     cd /data/elastos/ela;
     sudo su;